 - Although most of the castles have a café, the food there isn’t particularly tasty, and as in the most tourist places, it’s also overpriced.
 It is best to bring your own lunch or even better, buy a fresh sandwich or a few pastries in Sintra town before visiting castles.

-- Prepare for the heat as it gets sweltering during the summer month, bring lots of water and sunscreen.
+- Prepare for the heat as it gets sweltering during the summer month, bring lots of water and wear sunscreen.

 How to get to Sintra from Lisbon